chvancooten/CloudLabsAD/README.md

 One public IP is exposed for the whole lab.
 The IP ranges defined in the `ip-whitelist` are allowed to access the following ports on this IP address, which are bound to the following:

-- Port 22   -> Kali attacker box SSH
+- Port 22   -> Debian attacker box SSH
 - Port 80   -> Windows Server 2019 IIS web server
 - Port 3389 -> Windows 10 Client RDP